brainbot-com/es-nozzle/README.md

 # es-nozzle

-es-nozzle recursively synchronizes directories into an Elasticsearch cluster. es-nozzle is scalable and fault tolerant.
+es-nozzle is a scalable open source *framework for connecting source content repositories* like file systems or mail servers to *ElasticSearch* clusters.

 Please visit http://brainbot.com/es-nozzle/doc/ for detailed documentation.